-The U.S. Navy’s Military Sealift Command is the premier provider of ocean transportation to the Department of Defense.
-The command operates approximately 110 non-combatant, civilian-crewed ships that replenish U.S. Navy ships, conduct specialized missions, strategically preposition combat cargo at sea around the world and move military cargo and supplies used by deployed U.S. forces and coalition partners.
+The U.S. Navy's Military Sealift Command is the premier provider of ocean transportation to the Department of Defense.
+The Command operates approximately 125 non-combatant, civilian-crewed ships that replenish U.S. Navy ships, conduct specialized missions, strategically preposition combat cargo at sea around the world and move military cargo and supplies used by deployed U.S. forces and coalition partners.

-While we do play a critical role in support of our nation’s defense, our employees are not active duty members of the military.
-MSC CIVMARs, the largest segment of our global workforce, are federal civil service employees.
+While we do play a critical role in support of our nation's defense, our employees are not active duty members of the military.
+MSC civil service mariners (CIVMARs), the largest segment of our global workforce, are federal civil service employees.

-“Advance your career further, faster” is not a hollow marketing slogan.
-It is the result of key components that characterize a career with MSC: job security, training, and advancement opportunities.
-When these elements are combined in a supportive work environment that encourages growth, you can Take Command of Your Career.
+"Advance your career further, faster" is the result of key components that characterize a career with MSC: job security, training, and advancement opportunities.
+When these elements are combined in a supportive work environment that encourages growth, you can Take Command of Your Career®.
 But an MSC career offers more than professional growth and secure employment.
-Read on to learn what makes MSC the career you’ll want to have and the career you’ll want to keep.
+Read on to learn what makes MSC the career you'll want to have, and the career you'll want to keep.

 Experience the pride that comes with professional and personal growth.

 As one of the largest maritime organizations in the world, we have numerous positions to fill.
 Many of these are your opportunity to advance to the next level professionally and earn more income.
 Upon completing your four month tour, there are no limits to the time you spend underway in advancing your career.

 Pursue professional advancement opportunities with confidence in your abilities.

 We have an interest in seeing CIVMARs advance their careers.
 To support this, we offer opportunities for both on-the-job and formal training.
 Allowing CIVMARs to expand sea-time, experience, and skill-sets needed for advancement.

 Federal Job Security and Paid Leave

 Relax with the peace of mind that comes with stable employment and steady income.